-How Window Shutters Help You Control Room Temperature When closed, shutters become the next best defence against Denver’s wind and variable temperatures – after your windows.
+How Window Shutters Help You Control Room Temperature Closed shutters are the next best defence against the extreme temperature and wind in Denver, coming right after windows.
 Other window treatments such as blinds, draperies, and shades block most of the external temperature, but not all.
 And, when you need a quality-made window treatment that gives you a comfortable seat next to the window, Polywood® shutters are the preferred product.
-We make Polywood shutters from a synthetic polymer that insulates up to 70% better than a comparable traditional wood shutter.
+We make Polywood shutters from a synthetic polymer.
+Polywood shutters insulate up to 70% better than an equivalent traditional wood shutter.
 As a matter of fact, the Polywood Shutter Insulating System blocks as much as 30 degrees of airflow and reduces heat transfer by 45.96%.
 This means energy savings for your house – and full room temperature control.
 The heating and cooling system in your house takes less time to work now that you have insulated against most of the impact from the outside weather.
 If you want to feel some of the effects of the external elements, just move the louvers and adjust them to how you’d like them.
-You can get even more window treatment temperature control.
+You can get more window treatment temperature control.
 Simply follow the instructions below to close your shutters properly.
 How to Close Your Shutters for Optimal Temperature Control Two parts of your shutters need to be closed to seal off external temperature: the panels and the louvers.
 To properly close your Polywood shutter panels, swing them toward the window.
 As you push the panels into the shutter frame, make sure to interlock the pieces of weatherstripping along the vertical ends of your shutters.
-To properly close your louvers, push the tilt rod toward the louvers, ensuring that the top of the tilt rod fits into the “mouse hole” just above the top louver.
+To properly close your louvers, push the tilt rod toward the louvers, ensuring that the top of the tilt rod will fit into the “mouse hole” just above the top louver.
 The best way to do that is to run your hand up the tilt rod, and push in as you go up.
 This is particularly true for taller shutters: sometimes a little push at the bottom of the tilt rod isn't enough and can leave gaps at the top.